01. Malignant Epithelioid Mesothelioma

 Epithelioid Mesothelioma Prognosis

 A patient’s cell type also plays a role in prognosis.
 Patients with epithelioid cancer cells have a more favorable prognosis and overall life expectancy than those with other cell types.
-On average, patients survive one to two years after diagnosis.
-A 2017 study suggested epithelial mesothelioma patients who receive multimodal treatment have a median survival time of 23.4 months, compared to median survivals of six and 12 months for sarcomatoid and biphasic mesothelioma, respectively.
+On average, patients with epithelioid mesothelioma survive one to two years after diagnosis.